 JCIP for concurrency annotations.

-- [optional] BouncyCastle can be used as an alternative crypto backend via the standard Java Cryptography Architecture (JCA) interface.
-Users typically resort to BouncyCastle if they run an older Java edition (6 or 7) that doesn’t support certain JWS and JWE crypto operations.
+(optional) BouncyCastle can be used as an alternative cryptographic backend via the standard Java Cryptography Architecture (JCA) interface.
+Developers typically resort to BouncyCastle if they use Java 7 which doesn't support certain operations for JWS and JWE.
 See JCA algorithm support for more info.

-The library source code is provided under the Apache 2.0 licence.
+The library source code is made available under the Apache 2.0 license.

 To post bug reports and suggestions

-- Axel Nennker and the guys behind OpenInfoCard for providing much of the initial code.
+- Axel Nennker and the developers behind OpenInfoCard for providing much of the initial code.

-- Justin Richer from MITRE for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.
+- Justin Richer for handling initial releases to Maven Central, JPSK support, numerous improvements, fixes and suggestions.